-Over the coming months, the Kelowna Art Gallery is pleased to present an exciting line-up of enriching exhibitions and public programs covering a wide range of media and featuring renowned Canadian artists.
-We are delighted to be able to offer innovative, educational programs to accompany our exhibitions, as we continue to explore new ways of truly engaging visitors of all ages.
+Over the coming months, Kelowna Art Gallery is pleased to present an exciting line up of enriching exhibitions and public programs covering a wide range of media and featuring Canadian artists.
+We are delighted to be able to offer innovative educational and hands-on programs to accompany the exhibitions, as we continue to explore new ways of truly engaging visitors of all ages.

 We welcome back some familiar activities at the Gallery, as well as introduce some new ventures, which we hope you will take advantage of and enjoy.

 We are excited to present a major exhibition of Vancouver-based artist Keith Langergraber, organized by the Gallery’s curator, Liz Wylie, in partnership with the Southern Alberta Art Gallery in Lethbridge, and titled Keith Langergraber: Theatre of the Exploding Sun.
 An exhibition catalogue will accompany the show and will be available at the Gallery.

 The Gallery has also partnered with Art Brew to produce Saturday Morning Cartoons, a juried show taking place in the Front Project Space that will feature 30 local artists.